loyola-masters/HuggingFaceHub-Quick-Start/STEP-by-STEP_GUIDE.md

 Refer to script `4_gradio.py`

 1. **Choose a Framework (Gradio/Streamlit)**
-   - We will use Gradio, that is more focused to Machine Learning apps:
+   - We will use Gradio, that is more focused to Machine Learning apps.
+This is the version where we start from (that launches the Gradio app pointing to local file of the model):
      ```python
      import gradio as gr
      import joblib